MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 # Understanding quantum computing

 Quantum computing holds the promise to solve some of our planet's biggest challenges - in the areas of environment, agriculture, health, energy, climate, materials science, and others we haven't encountered yet.
 For some of these problems, classical computing is increasingly challenged as the size of the system grows.
-When designed to scale, quantum systems will have capabilities that exceed our most powerful supercomputers.
+When designed to scale, quantum systems will presumably have some capabilities that exceed our most powerful supercomputers.
 As the global community of quantum researchers, scientists, engineers, and business leaders continue  to collaborate to advance the quantum ecosystem, we expect to see quantum impact accelerate across every industry.

 Just as bits are the fundamental units of information in classical computing, [qubits](xref:microsoft.quantum.concepts.qubit) (quantum bits) are the fundamental units of information in quantum computing.
 While a bit, or binary digit, can have a value either 0 or 1, a qubit can have a value that is either 0, 1 or a quantum superposition of 0 and 1.